oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 [entity creation](#CreateanEntity) and return a [`Location` header](#HeaderLocation) that contains the edit URL or read URL of the created entity.

+If the action returns a value of type `Edm.Stream`, the response to the `POST` request follows the rules for [requesting stream properties](#RequestingStreamProperties).

 Actions without a return type respond with
 [`204 No Content`](#ResponseCode204NoContent) on success.